 I'm awe-stuck at first, wondering if this was some kind of trick, or...maybe there was some sort of compromise he would spout once I reached for it.
 I look back at his stone-cold face, into his eyes.
 I couldn't read anything in those inky, black seas.

-I reached for it, hesitating for a moment and then reaching for it again.
-I snatch it up and clutch it protectively against my chest along with the rest of the things I had in my arms.
+I reach for it, hesitating for a moment and then reaching for it again.
+I snatch it up and clutch it protectively against my chest along with the rest of the things I had in my arms to shield it just in case.
 He doesn't say anything else as he stands back up and locks his gaze back to his locker and unlocks it.
 The only sounds now in this deadened hallway are from his hands, putting his backpack away and slipping off his ebony light-jacket.

 I stand back up myself, figuring this was the end of our brief interaction, and I turn around to begin my way to class.